 Spell My Name with an S: His familiar Verdandi is named after the Norn of the Present from Norse Mythology.
 Some fansubs made incorrect variations, either out of ignorance of the source material or immediate associations with Belldandy of Ah!
 My Goddess, whose original name is the same as that of the source material but was fallen victim to Dub Name Change when the said series was exported to America.

 The soft-spoken, book-reading best friend of Kirche and classmate of Louise with a mysterious past.
 She specializes in Wind Magic and has a dragon familiar named Sylphid.
-Apparently has a younger sister named Irukuku but as it turns out, Irukuku is also Sylphid who is a Rhyme Dragon capable of using nature magic and transforming into a human.
+She has a younger sister named Irukuku but as it turns out, Irukuku is also Sylphid who is a Rhyme Dragon capable of transforming into a human via nature magic.

-Broken Bird: She was the Crown Princess of Gallia, whose father, the Duke of Orléans, was killed in a succession dispute with his older brother Joseph, who then became King.
-Her mother was driven insane after taking a drugged drink meant for Charlotte, and she was sent to dangerous missions as a means to distance her from the Gallian throne and hopefully have her killed in the line of duty.
+Dark and Troubled Past: She was the Crown Princess of Gallia, whose father, the Duke of Orléans, was killed in a succession dispute with his older brother Joseph, who then became King.
+Her mother was driven insane after taking a drugged drink meant for Charlotte, and she was sent on dangerous missions as a means to distance her from the Gallian throne and hopefully have her killed in the line of duty.
 Her mother gets better in Season 4.

 An Ice Person: Being a Triangle Mage with a Wind specialty, she's adept at creating blizzards and icicle javelins.

 Icy Blue Eyes: They fit her calm and collected personality.
 She can use ice magic to boot.

 Love Martyr: She still loves her mother and is very devoted to her, even though she's insane and can't recognize her as her daughter.